157239n/k1lib/docs/cli/index.rst

    # returns 9, demonstrating that you can also pipe into them
    3 | f

+Here, :class:`~modifier.aS` is pretty much the simplest cli available.
+It just makes whatever function you give it pipe-able, as you can't quite pipe things to lambda functions in vanilla Python.

 You can think of the flow of these clis in terms of 2 phases.
 1 is configuring what you want the cli to do, and 2 is actually executing it.
 Let's say you want to take a list of numbers and take the square of them::

    # configuration stage.
-You provide a function to `apply` to tell it what to apply to each element in the list
+You provide a function to `apply` to tell it what function to apply to each element in the list, kinda like Python's "map" function
    f = apply(lambda x: x**2)
    # initialize the input
    x = range(5)